AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 3/README.md

 <details>
   <summary><h1>2.
 Coding for Publishers and Subscribers</h1></summary>

-  Publishers and Subscribers can be used by either rostopic pub and rostopic sub respectively or by writting a node in either python or c++.
+  Publishers and Subscribers can be used by either rostopic pub and rostopic echo respectively or by writting a node in either python or c++.
 Here I will be explaining you how to write code in python as it is quite easy to understand but if want to learn c++ just tell us in discord and we will guide you for the same

   <br>
 <p align="center">